 “We also want to contribute to the development of a modern and sustainable Berlin beer garden culture with the ZENNER beer garden,” adds Heil.
 Sustainability and inclusivity are central pillars of the ZENNER philosophy; Stephan Matschke, art director of the project indicates that the venue is to be a site for international artists with priority for female, queer and non-binary artists.
 “We want to create a place where boundaries dissolve in a unique setting that makes culture tangible and available for everyone.”

-With the first instalment of the new ZENNER opening this May, we can expect to spend a number of summer nights relaxing by the Spree, enjoying electronic melodies instead of classical symphonies.
+With the first installment of the new ZENNER opening this May, we can expect to spend a number of summer nights relaxing by the Spree, enjoying electronic melodies instead of classical symphonies.
 See you there!